ORATCL

 DESCRIPTION

-oratcl 9.0 implements the classic Oratcl API on top of ODPI-C (no OCI).
+oratcl 9.1 implements the classic Oratcl API on top of ODPI-C (no OCI).
 It targets Tcl 9: command signatures use Tcl_Size and are thread/multi-interp safe.
 One ODPI context is created per process; per-interp state (handles, registries) is created on each load.
-Async execution uses per-statement workers with proper addRef/release of underlying dpi handles.

 COMMANDS